 One additional potential reason for the extended rotation angle distribution may be impacts onto the spacecraft structure close to the dust sensor.
 Impacts preferentially onto the magnetometer boom may have generated impact plasma and secondary grain fragments which may have hit the dust sensor, resembling true impacts at rotation angles where direct impacts of ring particles onto the target are impossible.
 Such events should have revealed their presence by peculiar impact parameters (charge amplitudes, rise times, coincidences etc.).
 An analysis of the data from both ring passages, however, did not show evidence for such peculiarities for the majority of grains, making this explanation unlikely (Moissl, 2005).
-The extended distribution appears, therefore, to be due to the actual distribution of dust and implies large inclinations for many dust particles.
-Inclinations of this magnitude are expected from the model of Hamilton and Krüger (2008).
+The extended distribution appears, therefore, to be due to the actual distribution of dust and implies large inclinations ($i \leq 60^\circ$) and non-zero eccentricities ($e \leq 0.2$) for many dust particles.
+Inclinations and eccentricities of this magnitude are expected from the model of Hamilton and Krüger (2008, cf. Section 4.4).

-3.3 Grain Masses
+3.3.
+Grain masses

 About 90% of the dust impacts measured during both gossamer ring passages showed abnormally long rise times of the impact charge signal caused by degradation of the instrument electronics (Section 2.4).
 Application of the instrument calibration derived in the laboratory before launch would lead to unrealistically low impact speeds and, consequently, erroneously large grain masses.
 Thus, the rise time measurement cannot be used for calculating grain impact speeds.
-In the gossamer rings, impact speeds are dominated by the spacecraft's speed and, assuming that the particles move on nearly uninclined circular orbits, the impact speed onto the detector target on 5 November 2002 was about $18 \text{ km s}^{-1}$ .
-We use this fact as the basis for a procedure to obtain particle mass and number density distributions.
-An overview of the individual processing steps in given in Figure 8.
+In the gossamer rings, impact speeds are dominated by the spacecraft's speed and, assuming that the particles move on nearly uninclined circular orbits, the impact speed onto the detector target on 5 November 2002 was about 18 km s-1.
+We use this fact as the basis for a procedure to obtain the particle mass and the number density distributions in this and the following section.
+An overview of the individual processing steps is given in Fig. 9.

-We begin by taking $18 \text{ km s}^{-1}$ instead of the speed derived from the rise time measurement and calculate the particle mass with Equation 1, i.e. employing the linear dependence between particle mass m and impact charge Q. Similar mass calibration methods were successfully applied to earlier measurements of interstellar dust grains (Landgraf et al., 2000) and to dust impacts measured in the vicinity of the Galilean moons (Krüger et al., 2000, 2003).
+We begin by taking 18 km s^{-1} instead of the speed derived from the rise time measurement and calculate the particle mass with Eq.
+1, i.e. employing the linear dependence between particle mass m and impact charge Q. Similar mass calibration methods were successfully applied to earlier measurements of interstellar dust grains (Landgraf et al., 2000) and to dust impacts measured in the vicinity of the Galilean moons (Krüger et al., 2000, 2003).

 An extra complication here is the amplifier degradation that arose from the accumulated radiation damage to the dust instrument.
 The damage causes the measured charge amplitude Q to be too low by a time-dependent factor that has been calculated by Krüger et al. (2005).
 For the time period of interest, we estimate the additional radiation damage received by the spacecraft and determine a correction factor of 5 for the ion collector channel and a factor of 2 for the electron channel, respectively.
 This means that measured charges for gossamer ring particles need to be increased by a factor of 5 and 2, respectively, to determine the true impact charges for these channels.
-Due to the linear dependence between impact charge and grain mass (Equation 1) this leads to an average shift in grain mass by a factor of 3.5.
+Due to the linear dependence between impact charge and grain mass (Eq.
+(1)) this leads to an average shift in grain mass by a factor of 3.5.